 The Gist of this Article: When police shoot at a suspect with the intent to restrain that suspect, there is a seizure and thereafter, the Fourth Amendment applies to suppression of evidence gathered without a warrant.

 Ms. Torres, who was high on methamphetamine at the time, pled no contest to aggravated fleeing from a law enforcement officer, assault on a police officer and unlawfully taking a motor vehicle.

 The factual background is helpful toward appreciating the Supreme Court’s ultimate ruling.
 Four police officers (one was named Janice Madrid (defendant)) went to an apartment complex to serve an arrest warrant on Ms. Torres, who was accused of committing certain white-collar crimes, but was also suspected of participating in drug trafficking, murder and other violent crimes.

 Police found Madrid standing next to her Toyota FJ Cruiser and attempted to talk to her as she was entering the driver’s seat.
-According to Torres, she though the police were trying to carjack her to steal her car, so she quickly got in her car and drove away and escape.
+According to Torres, she thought the police were trying to carjack her to steal her car, so she quickly got in her car and drove away and escaped.
 According to Torres, all she saw was that the officers had guns.
-The officers, however, were wearing tactical vests parked with the words “Police.”
+The officers, however, were wearing tactical vests marked with the words “Police.”

 Police then followed her, shooting at her car 13 times.
 Two of the bullets hit Madrid in her back, temporarily paralyzing her left arm, but she continued driving, eventually stopping at a hospital in Grants, New Mexico, 75 miles away, only to be airlifted back to a hospital in Albuquerque, where police arrested her.